ATRC-AURIN/PLANitMatsimWrapper/README.md

 The *--modes* option defines what modes are simulated (car only, or car and pt) and how they are simulated.
 Currently only cars can be simulated, i.e., we only support *--modes car_sim* for now.
 The public transport support (both teleported and simulated is to be added at a later stage).
 If absent it defaults to *--modes car_sim.*

 The *--startttime* and *--endtime* option can be omitted in which case the entire day, i.e., all activities, will be simulated.

+In addition to these general options that can always be used when the type is set to simulation; there are a number of conditional options available too.
+These are listed below
+ * **--pt-stops-csv**   *Condition: --modes car_sim_pt_teleport.
+Format: <i>path</i> to the ptStops CSV file*.
+Default: none.
+Location to obtain stop locations from in CSV format for PtMatrixBasedRouter

+The *--pt-stops-csv* does two things.
+First it attempts to parse the provided file.
+Second it implicitly assumes the user would like to use the stop information to construct the pt teleportation travel times rather than the default as-the-crow-flies origin-destination travel times for pt that would otherwise be used in absence of any stop information.
+Since using a stop-to-stop travel time matrix is generally always an improvement it overrides the default behaviour and activated the MATSim PtMatrixBasedRouter, see also [MatrixBasedPtRouter](https://github.com/matsim-org/matsim-libs/tree/master/contribs/matrixbasedptrouter/src/main/java/org/matsim/contrib/matrixbasedptrouter)